 WordPress can help you build recognition as an author.

-Most WordPress themes are designed to show the author’s username at the top or bottom of posts.
+Most A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More are designed to show the author’s username at the top or bottom of posts.
 Some themes even show a small image, known as a Gravatar, alongside the author’s username.
 When you publish a post, visitors will see your username and Gravatar.

 Over time, visitors will begin to recognize you as a credible author in your blog’s respective niche.